JDGTelus/sdm-tools/README.md

 ### Generated Files

-#### Vite SPA Bundle (Option 5b - Recommended)
+#### Vite SPA Bundle (Option 6b - Recommended)
-When using option 5b, the tool generates:
+When using option 6b, the tool generates:
-- `dist/reports/index.html`: **Single self-contained HTML file (~597KB)**
+- `dist/reports/index.html`: **Single self-contained HTML file (~600KB)**
   - All JavaScript inlined
   - All CSS inlined
-  - All data embedded
+  - All data embedded (sprint stats, developer activity, daily activity)
   - No external dependencies

 The SPA bundle:
 - **Truly single-file**: Everything in one HTML file
-- Contains all 4 dashboards in a single application
+- Contains all 5 dashboards in a single application
-- Has all data embedded directly in the HTML
+- Has all data embedded directly in the HTML at build time
 - Works completely offline without any external requests
 - Can be shared as a single file or deployed to any web server
 - Supports client-side routing for seamless navigation
 - Can be opened directly in any browser
 - Viewed on any device (desktop, tablet, mobile)

-#### Legacy HTML Files (Option 5a - Deprecated)
+#### Legacy HTML Files (Option 6a - Deprecated)
-When using option 5a, the tool generates:
+When using option 6a, the tool generates:
 - `dist/team-sprint-dashboard.html`: Sprint analytics dashboard
 - `dist/team-sprint-kpi-dashboard.html`: KPI dashboard
 - `dist/developer-activity-dashboard.html`: Activity dashboard
 - `dist/developer-comparison-dashboard.html`: Comparison dashboard
+- `dist/daily-activity-dashboard.html`: Daily activity dashboard
 - Timestamped backups of any existing files

 **Note**: Legacy HTML generation is deprecated and will be removed in a future version.